cbschuld/sharp-aws-lambda-layer/README.md

 - Separate builds for `x64` and `arm64`.
 - Daily checks designed to auto-release on new `sharp` versions.
 - Optimized for cold starts on AWS Lambda.
-- Ideal for use with AWS SAM, SST and Serverless Framework.
+- Ideal for use with AWS CDK, AWS SAM, SST and Serverless Framework.

 ## Why Separate Builds?